IBM/owperf/README.md

 Aside from that, the tool also counts **errors**.
 Failed invocations - of actions, of triggers, or of actions from triggers (via rules) are counted each as an error.
 The tool reports both absolute error count (_abs_) and percent out of requests (_percent_).

 ## Acknowledgements
-The overhead tool has been developed by IBM Research as part of the [CLASS](https://class-project.eu/) EU project.
+The owperf tool has been developed by IBM Research as part of the [CLASS](https://class-project.eu/) EU project.
 CLASS aims to integrate OpenWhisk as a foundation for latency-sensitive polyglot event-driven big-data analytics platform running on a compute continuum from the cloud to the edge.
 CLASS is funded by the European Union's Horizon 2020 Programme grant agreement No. 780622.